 Looks like another bitter disappointment for The Boys. 🙂

 All of this action is the tip of the Arlington fun iceberg.
 It doesn’t even include the other city parks and recreation centers.
 Tennis, golf, indoor sports and spinning are also available throughout the city.
-There are about 90 facilities in total, so there is no excuse for not exercising.
+There are about 90 facilities, so there is no excuse for not exercising.
 It’s as if mighty “He Men” and “Amazonian Women” laid out the city for their own purposes.